Show navigation Hide navigation

 • Amaroo Local Aboriginal Lands Council

-This is not an exhaustive list and if you have more organisations that you would like to add, then get in touch with our team.
+This is not an exhaustive list.
+If you are aware of additional organisations that could be included, please get in touch with our team.

 Culturally significant events

-Every year there are events that are significant for Aboriginal and Torres Strait Islander people, communities, and culture.
+Each year, there are events that are significant for Aboriginal and Torres Strait Islander peoples, their communities, and cultures.
 We encourage your service to acknowledge these dates.
-To help acknowledge these events, we developed a handout for each of the significant culturally significant events.
-Each handout contains information about the event, as well as Munch and Move activities to acknowledge the event.
+To support this, we have developed a handout for each culturally significant event.
+Each handout provides information about the event, along with Munch and Move activities to help acknowledge and engage with the event in meaningful ways.

-We developed an accompanying guide to use with the handouts.
-This accompanying guide provides general information about culturally significant events, how to use the handouts, as well as links to the EYLF and the Quality Standards.
+An accompanying guide provides general information about the importance of acknowledging culturally significant events in early childhood, how to use the handouts, as well as links to the EYLF and the Quality Standards.

 • 12 February – The Freedom Ride